constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/readme.md

  </div>

 ## Results
-Here is the figure presenting the main result.
+Figure presenting the main result.

 ![figure displaying the main results](figure/combined.svg) The query execution time distribution (the upper graph) and the number of HTTP requests (the lower graph).